oriuminc/jenkins-inception/README.md

 Known Issues
 ------------

-  - Seems that any restart of the VM causes Jenkins to be unavailable from the host, even though it's still running.
+  - Seems that any restart of Jenkins in a VM causes it to be unavailable from the host, even though it's still running.
 This is not an issue when deployed to an actual server.
+Since chef can't programmatically restart Jenkins in order to load some initial configuration, we'll need to do this manually through the UI after boot:

+    Manage Jenkins > Reload Configuration from Disk

   - Current timezone is hardcoded for `America/Toronto` in `/etc/timezone`.
 Perhaps better to set a JAVA_ARG in `/etc/default/jenkins`.